Entretien des hoyas

 Hoya kerrii

 Named by Dr. Arthur Francis George Kerr, Hoya kerrii is easy to recognize.
 Its heart-shaped leaves are leathery and waterlogged.
-Its growth is slow compared to other large-leaved hoyas and it requires a lot of light to encourage it.
+It grows slowly compared to other large-leaved hoyas and requires plenty of light to thrive.